naiduarvind/the-bility-engineer/src/pages/posts/quick-tip-secrethub-with-aws-lambda-go-using-cdk.md

 kmsKey.grantEncryptDecrypt(lambdaFn);
 ```

-In your Go program, simply add the following into your init function which will allow the Lambda function to acquire the KMS key via the execution role and pull the secrets required during execution.
+Switching to your Go program, simply add the following into your [init function](https://tutorialedge.net/golang/the-go-init-function) which will allow the Lambda function to acquire the KMS key via the execution role and pull the secrets required during execution.

 ```go
 func init() {